AndyObtiva/glimmer-dsl-swt/docs/reference/GLIMMER_GUI_DSL_SYNTAX.md

 Check out [Hello, Table!](/docs/reference/GLIMMER_SAMPLES.md#hello-table) for an actual example including table editors.

-[Are We There Yet?](#are-we-there-yet) is an actual production Glimmer application that takes full advantage of table capabilities, storing model data in a database via ActiveRecord.
+[Are We There Yet?](#are-we-there-yet) is an actual production Glimmer application that takes full advantage of table capabilities, storing model data in a database via ActiveRecord and SQLite DB.
 As such, it's an excellent demonstration of how to use Glimmer DSL for SWT with a database.
+[Contact Manager](https://github.com/AndyObtiva/contact_manager) is an external sample application that also utilizes a table with ActiveRecord and SQLite DB.
+It comes with a [blog post](https://andymaleh.blogspot.com/2022/06/using-activerecord-with-sqlite-db-in.html?m=0) that provides a step by step guide on how to build such an application.

 ##### Table Sorting